MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/how-to-use-pgdiskann.md

 :::image type="content" source="media/how-to-use-pgdiskann/select-diskann-azure-extension.png" alt-text="Screenshot of selecting pg_diskann in server parameters." lightbox="media/how-to-use-pgdiskann/select-diskann-azure-extension.png":::

 > [!WARNING]
-> As of October 9th, 2024, this extension is only available on databases created after October 9th, 2024, this extension will roll out to existing server in Mid November.
+> As of October 9th, 2024, this extension is only available on databases created after October 9th, 2024; this extension will roll out to existing servers in November.

-Then you can install the extension, by connecting to your target database and running the [CREATE EXTENSION](https://www.postgresql.org/docs/current/static/sql-createextension.html) command.
-You need to repeat the command separately for every database you want the extension to be available in.
+Then, you can install the extension by connecting to your target database and running the [CREATE EXTENSION](https://www.postgresql.org/docs/current/static/sql-createextension.html) command.
+You need to repeat the command separately for every database in which you want the extension to be available.

 ```sql
 CREATE EXTENSION IF NOT EXISTS pg_diskann CASCADE;
 ```
-*This command will enable `pgvector` if it is not already installed in your PostgreSQL database.*
+*This command enables `pgvector` if it hasn't already been installed in your PostgreSQL database.*

 > [!NOTE]
-> To remove the extension from the currently connected database use `DROP EXTENSION vector;`.
+> To remove the extension from the currently connected database, use `DROP EXTENSION vector;`.

 ## Using `diskann` Index Access Method